matwilso/matwilso.github.io/_posts/robot-future.md

 I am much more bullish on the future of model-based RL now, not due to any recent spectacular MBRL results, but due to the recent spectacular unsupervised learning results.
-Models like GPT-3, DALL-E, and CLIP prove the power of predictive training and just how much knowledge these systems can absorb at scale.
+Models like GPT-3 and DALL-E prove the power of predictive training and just how much knowledge these systems can absorb at scale.
 They still have many flaws and shortcomings, but they offer a strong existence proof of the potential of unsupervised learning.
 And they are only the tip of the iceberg for what’s coming and what’s possible.
 If we extrapolate forward and imagine predictive models for video and robot sensors, this seems clearly how we are going to train a large part of a general purpose robot brain.